 You could call it discrimination against children, or for them, depending on the way you see it.
-"RESTRICTED-to
+"RESTRICTED-to those 16 and under" is a phrase Western people have grown up with.

 That phrase, unknown in China, will strike at Chinese box offices across the nation forbidding anyone 16 years or younger from viewing silver screen nono's.